Characterization of some convex curves on the 3-sphere: Examples

 \begin{theo}[Alves and Saldanha, 2019] There exists a homeomorphism between the space $ \mathcal{L}\SS^3(z_l,z_r)$ and the space of pairs of curves $(\gamma_l,\gamma_r) \in \mathcal{L}\SS^2(z_l)\times \mathcal{G}\SS^2(z_r)$ satisfying the condition

 \end{theo}

 For the proof we refer to \cite[Subsection 4.1]{AlvSal19}.
-The proof of this result uses one formulation of the h-principle of Gromov (\cite{Gro86} and~\cite{Eli02}).
-The Theorem~\ref{th1} allows us to decompose a locally convex curve in $\SS^3$ as a pair of a locally convex curve in $\SS^2$ and an immersion in $\SS^2$, with some compatibility conditions.
+The Theorem~\ref{th1} allows us to represents a locally convex curve in $\SS^3$ as a pair of a locally convex curve in $\SS^2$ and an immersion in $\SS^2$, with some compatibility conditions.
 Hence to produce examples of locally convex curve in $\SS^3$, it is enough to produce examples of such pairs.
 In this section, we want to use this theorem to produce examples in the spaces we are interested in: namely, $\mathcal{L}\SS^3(-\1,\k)$ and $\mathcal{L}\SS^3(\1,-\1)$.
 These examples will be fundamental in the proof of Theorem~\ref{th2} and Theorem~\ref{th3}.

 In the sequel, for the sake of completeness, we recall the notations and main steps developed in the Subsection 4.2 of~\cite{AlvSal19}.

 Let $c$ be a real number such that $0<c \leq 2\pi$.
 Consider $\sigma_c : [0,1] \rightarrow \SS^2$ the unique circle of length $c$, that is $||\sigma_c'(t)||=c$, with initial and final Frenet frame equals to the identity.
 Let $\rho \in (0,\pi/2]$ be the radius of curvature and $c=2\pi\sin\rho$; the curve $\sigma_c$ can be given by the following formula